Requirements for all degrees

 Assessment criteria for all degrees

-The following criteria will be assessable from a students attendance, participation and responsiveness to the unit of study and to tutorial direction, their essays, studio work and other unit of study work, and from tutorial and seminar team discussion.
+The following criteria will be assessable from a student's attendance, participation and responsiveness to the unit of study and to tutorial direction, their essays, studio work and other unit of study work, and from tutorial and seminar team discussion.
 They are applicable to studio-based learning and to theory units of study.

-The development and application of practical and intellectual competency and skills appropriate to the unit of study.
+This refers to the development and application of practical and intellectual competency and skills appropriate to the unit of study.

 Students are expected to develop the ability to initiate and realise their own objectives for studio practice and theory work within the requirements of the unit of study and their developing knowledge of its historical and theoretical context.
 Students are expected to improve their abilities, competency and understanding through a semester, and in successive semesters.

 Students are expected to develop a critical awareness and knowledge of the unit of study and the ability to objectively evaluate their own work, select appropriate methods and materials and to formulate and evaluate ideas/methods.